jamozu/DoubleDimmer/README.md

 # Introduction
-This project is quite involved, so first, why go this route?
+This DIY project is quite involved, so first, why go this route?

 There are essentially two ways to control the lights at home, Smart Bulbs or with Smart Light Switches / dimmers, both with advantages and disadvantages.

 Smart Light Switches are cheaper.
 Purely based on cost, smart light switches are likely to be far cheaper than smart bulbs, especially since one light switch can control multiple light fixtures, depending on how your house’s wiring is set up.

 You can use any bulb with Smart Light Switches.
-Since the traditional light bulb industry is very mature, the range of styles and accessories is much broader.
+Since the traditional light bulb industry is very mature, the range of styles and accessories is still much broader.
 Smart Light Switches can control your existing fixtures without complex modifications.

-The main disadvantage is that special wiring is required in the electric boxes where the switches are to be installed (the wires for hot, neutral, as well as the wire for the light are required).
+The main disadvantage is that special wiring is required in the electric boxes where the switches are to be installed (the wires for hot, neutral, as well as the wire for the light are required, although there are already some options that do not require both cables, this project has not reached the point of having a single wire power supply).
 In most recent installations, this is not an issue, but it can be a problem for older installations; also, there are different standards in each country.

 While smart bulbs offer more flexibility and have the possibility of adding color, they are more expensive and the need for this level of control, from my point of view, only makes sense in a few specific areas and in the end, you can combine the two solutions.